fitz0017/todo_app/README.md

 ##Get it Running
 You can run it locally with a light HTTP server.

-1. Simply type ToDO items into the form at the bottom on the page and click add or press `enter`
+1. Simply type your ToDo items into the form at the bottom on the page and click add or press `enter`
 2. To remove items, click `Done` next to the list item.

 ##Roadmap